 Don’t Take on Too Much

 Often times one or both partners try to take on more than what is necessary on a given week.
-Especially for parents, the term “supermom” or “superdad” gets thrown around as a way to say they really can do it all.
-However, it’s just not possible to do everything every week.
-Recognizing what is important and prioritizing what needs to be done is paramount to staying afloat.
-Each week partners have to filter through what can and cannot be accomplished.
-Those items left undone for the week will either not be completed or put on the backburner for another time.
+Especially for parents, the term “supermom” or “superdad” gets thrown around as a way to say, “wow, they really can do it all!”.
+However, it’s just not possible to do everything, at least not at the expense of individual wellbeing.

 Ask for Help When Needed